benmiller314/cdm2021spring/plans/lesson-27.md

 1. Write your goals [in the google doc](http://bit.ly/cdm2021spring-notes)
 2. Expect to leave an exit note to report on progress and re-set goals for moving forward.
+3. Save an extra couple of minutes at the end of class, to bring us back together, for closure.

 I'll once again make breakout rooms for maximum flexibility, and otherwise hang out in the main room unless people need one-on-one time (when we can go to an extra room set aside for that purpose).